-As interim CMO and Creative Director, the specific objectives for this project were to cut through the stigma that people usually associate with hearing aids, while giving them an easy way to hear for themselves how their lives could be enhanced with the help of a Songbird.
-I crafted the brand’s voice and image, then facilitate the online sale of products and accessories.
+As interim CMO and Creative Director, the specific objectives for this project were to cut through the stigma that people usually associate with hearing aids, while giving them an easy way to hear for themselves, how their lives could be enhanced with the help of a Songbird Ultra.
+I crafted the brand’s voice and image, then managed the development process.

 With a rich history of product innovation and customer service, Songbird had been around for a dozen-ish years already before the new owners stepped in.
 Now it was in need of an overhaul and repositioning.
 Starting with the logo, everything about the brand needed to be cleaner, more friendly, and easier to buy.